mohsinvirk/Table-with-Custom-state-hook/WISHLIST.md

 ## Due to Lack of Time I couldn't do some stuff which I've mentioned below.

-#### 1: I would have styled it better with diferent even odd rows styles.
+#### 1: I would have styled it better with responsive design and diferent even odd rows styles.

 #### 2: I would've used uniform data store across both pages.
 I didn't because I wanted to demonstrate use of memoization in Sum page.